 Life is no easier for a girl named Jaye than it is for a boy named Sue

 Women named Tiffany or Jennifer don't realize their luck.
-Even if an envelope turns up in their mailbox labeled "Mrs." when it should say "Ms.", at least it's directed to the appropriate gender.
+If an envelope turns up in their mailbox labeled "Mrs." when it should say "Ms.," odds are it's directed to the appropriate gender.

 Some of us can't count on that.
 The Billies and Bobbies of this world will surely empathize when I tell you that it's tough, tough, tough to be a female labeled at birth with a guy's name.

-At least, it was when I was born in 1943 and attending school in the later '40s and '50s.
-Back then, the trend toward using unisex names (mostly for girls) or family surnames (both genders) had not begun.
+At least, it was when I was born in 1943 and attended school in the '40s and '50s.
+Back then, the trend toward using unisex or family names had not begun.
 Nowadays, a girl who answers to Madison or Casey is not at all unusual.
-Back then, however, bestowing on your baby girl a name normally reserved for the masculine gender was not only unusual, it was fraught with problems.
+When a name normally reserved for the masculine gender was bestowed on me, however, it was fraught with problems.

-Not only was I given a masculine first name in memory of my father's army buddy, my middle name (an old tradition of Deep South culture) paid honor to my maternal grandfather.
-Both my given first and middle names were normally spelled ending in the letter "y" when attached to a boy.
-The "e" trailing off the end of both my given names was my parents' only concession to femininity.
+Not only was I given a masculine first name in memory of my father's Army buddy, my middle name (an old tradition of Deep South culture that formed double first names) paid honor to my maternal grandfather.
+Both my first and middle middle names were normally spelled ending in the letter "y" when attached to a boy.
+The "e" trailing off the end of each was my parents' only concession to femininity.

 Once a friend, trying to console me about the names that caused me to be teased throughout elementary school and later, assured me I could have fared worse.

 "I'm lucky my parents didn't go back a generation.
 One of my great-grandfathers was named Erasmus."

 I resented my names from the moment I realized than even a shiny new pair of Mary Janes or undergoing the torture of sleeping in curlers to have temporary curly hair would not put me on an equal footing with a Darlene or Linda.